• de

 Conditions

-The Swiss Science Prize Marcel Benoist is not intended to promote young researchers, nor is it a lifetime achievement award.
-Potential prize winners are researchers with a well-established reputation and great potential.
-To be eligible for the award, nominees must live in Switzerland and spend at least half their time working at a Swiss research institution.
+The Marcel Benoist Swiss Science Prize is not intended to promote young researchers, nor is it a lifetime achievement award.
+Potential prizewinners are researchers with a well-established reputation and great potential.
+To be eligible for the award, nominees must, in general, be working at a Swiss institution at the time of their nomination.
 The work for which the prize is awarded must have been conducted predominantly in Switzerland.

 Research fields

 Science in Switzerland is extremely diverse.
-To ensure that the prize reflects that diversity, since 2018 it is awarded alternately between the fields of humanities and social sciences, and the natural sciences and biology/medicine.
+To ensure that the prize reflects that diversity, it has been awarded since 2028 alternately in the fields of humanities and social sciences, mathematics, engineering and natural sciences, and biology and medicine.

 Evaluation by Swiss National Science Foundation

-As of 2018 the Swiss National Science Foundation (SNSF) is responsible for evaluating all nominees and for making the final selection of award winners on behalf of the Marcel Benoist Foundation and with the support of the Confederation.
-To that end, the SNSF has set up an evaluation committee.
-Two of its members are drawn from public life, at least four are international experts with the remainder drawn from members of the National Research Council and the Marcel Benoist Foundation’s board of trustees.
+The Swiss National Science Foundation (SNSF) has been responsible since 2018 for evaluating all nominees and for making theselection of award winners on behalf of the Marcel Benoist Foundation.
+To that end, the SNSF has set up an evaluation panel.
+Two of its members are drawn from public life, at least four are international experts with the remainder drawn from members of the National Research Council and the Marcel Benoist Foundation’s Board of Trustees.

 Submission of nominations

-Researchers and representatives of institutions of higher education, research institutions and other public or private institutions may submit their proposals via the website of the Marcel Benoist Foundation during the indicated nomination period.
-Self-nominations and nominations of members of the Board of Trustees of the Marcel Benoist Foundation are not permitted.
+Researchers, representatives of higher education institutions, research institutions and other public or private institutions in Switzerland, and former prizewinners may submit their proposals via the website of the Marcel Benoist Foundation during the indicated nomination period.
+Self-nominations or nominations of a member of the Board of Trustees of the Marcel Benoist Foundation are not permitted.
+No pre-selection must be carried out by the institutions.

 Contact